Tencent/rapidjson/doc/internals.md

 Here are some notes:
 * To reduce memory consumption for 64-bit architecture, `SizeType` is typedef as `unsigned` instead of `size_t`.
-* Zero padding for 32-bit number may be placed after or before the actual type, according to the endianess.
+* Zero padding for 32-bit number may be placed after or before the actual type, according to the endianness.
 This makes possible for interpreting a 32-bit integer as a 64-bit integer, without any conversion.
 * An `Int` is always an `Int64`, but the converse is not always true.

 ## Flags {#Flags}